The Master in Philosophy at USI stands out for the international stature of its professors.

 Lecturer in Philosophy at USI and Deputy Director of the Institute of Philosophical Studies, Lugano.
 He works mainly in metaphysics, but his research interests extend to issues in the philosophy of religion, of physics and medieval philosophy.
 He received his PhD in Philosophy from the University of Geneva in 2014.
 He has been a Visiting Scholar at Columbia University and a Postdoctoral Fellow and Lecturer at USI, the Institute of Philosophical Studies, Lugano, the Universities of Neuchâtel, Geneva, and Fribourg.

-Currently a post-doc at the University of Geneva, Department of Philosophy.
-He will be Assistant Professor in Geneva from 2020 working on the project: Metaphysics of Quantum Objects.
-He has been a Post-Doctoral Fellow and Lecturer at Urbino University, USI, University of Neuchatel —and Visiting Research Scholar at the University of Pittsburgh, the University of California at Irvine and New York University.
-He works mainly in Analytic Metaphysics and Philosophy of Physics.
-The core of his research concerns the application of formal methods (e.g. mereology, topology, dependence, location, plural logic) to broad philosophical issues such as identity, composition, dependence, and fundamentality.
-Lately, he has been doing some work in Philosophy & Literature as well.
+I am an Assistant Professor at the University of Geneva, Department of Philosophy and the P.I of the SNF-funded project: Metaphysics of Quantum Objects.
+I have been a Post-Doctoral Fellow and Lecturer at Urbino University, Università della Svizzera italiana, University of Neuchatel —and Visiting Research Fellow at the University of Pittsburgh, the University of California at Irvine, New York University and University of Leeds.
+I work mainly in Analytic Metaphysics and Philosophy of Physics.
+The core of my research concerns the application of formal methods (e.g. mereology, topology, dependence, location, plural logic) to broad philosophical issues such as identity, composition, dependence, and fundamentality.
+Lately, I have been doing some work in Philosophy & Literature as well.

 Full professor at Politecnico di Milano (Italy), in this Faculty he lectures in the area of Computer Science at the Bachelor and Master programs.
 Since 1977 he has carried out research in the fields of Artificial Intelligence, Knowledge Engineering, and Cognitive Science, devoting particular interest to communication processes in both humans and artificial systems.
 He has authored or coauthored about 150 scientific papers published in international journals, books, and conference proceedings, and a book published by the MIT Press.